Introduction to GKE on Bare Metal

 You use the

-bmctl command-line tool to create clusters in Anthos clusters on bare metal.
+bmctl command-line tool to create clusters in GKE on Bare Metal.

-bmctl command automatically sets up the Google service accounts and enables the APIs you need to use Anthos clusters on bare metal in your specified project.
+bmctl command automatically sets up the Google service accounts and enables the APIs you need to use GKE on Bare Metal in your specified project.

 If you want to create your own service accounts or do other manual project setup yourself instead, see Enabling Google services and service accounts before you create clusters with